Golf putter types and how to choose the best for you

 face balanced putter.

-... on face balanced putters
+on face balanced putters...

 The weighting of a toe-weighted putter encourages the putter face to close through the ball.
 This is ideal if your stroke is an open-square-closed stroke (also known as a "barn door" stroke).
 The style of stroke and a toe weighted putter go hand in hand and reinforce each other.
-However, if you're trying to putt with a straight back straight through stroke, a toe weighted putter is the last thing you want.
+However, if you're trying to putt with a straight back straight through stroke, a toe weighted putter with extreme toe hang is the last thing you want.
 Click here for our reviews of toe-weighted putters.

-... on toe weighted putters
+on toe weighted putters...

 Golf Putter Types - Head / Face Material

-Insert putters are the only one of the golf putter types which have a different material (the "insert") inlayed into the face.
+Insert putters are the only one of the golf putter types which have a different materials (the "insert") inlayed into the face.
 You actually strike the ball with this insert material and not the material used to make the main part of the putter head itself.

 Insert materials can be either hard or soft and you see manufacturers making all sorts of claims about the effect their inserts have on the way the putter feels, although the most common claim is that it softens the feeling of the ball against the putter head.
 Odyssey golf's White Hot and Ice White inserts are the market leading inserts.
 Click here for reviews of insert putters.

-... on insert putters
+on insert putters...

 Milled putters are created from a single block of metal which is cut and shaved using a milling machine until it's the exact shape desired.
 You can tell milled putters from the arc shaped marks on the putter face made by the milling machine.
 Milling is the only way to make putters which have complex shapes featuring cavities and scoops out of 303 stainless steel which is generally accepted as giving the best feel of any putter head material.
-Since milling is more labor intensive than casting a putter head (see below), milled putters are generally the most expensive of all the golf putter types.
+Since milling is more labor intensive than casting a putter head (see below), milled putters are generally the most expensive of all metal-faced putters.

 Click here for reviews of milled putters from many different manufacturers.

-... on milled putters
+on milled putters...

 If you're looking at a complex shaped head (i.e. one that includes cavities etc) and it doesn't have milling marks (see pic above) on the face of the putter, then you're most likely looking at a cast putter made out of manganese bronze (a dull gold color), beryllium copper (a darker red or brown clay color) or carbon steel (a silver color).
-Some of the greatest putters in history have been cast (the early Ping Anser and Ping Zing to name just two), so just because top pros feel they get slightly more feel out of a milled putter, doesn't mean you and I can't putt well with a cast putter.
+Seve Ballesteros and many of the greatest putters in history have been cast (the early Ping Anser and Ping Zing to name just two), so just because top pros feel they get slightly more feel out of a milled putter, doesn't mean you and I can't putt well with a cast putter.

 The other major advantage at the moment is that all of these great putters are now cheap on the second hand market.
 Because manganese bronze in particular is extremely durable, you should find them in good condition too.
 If you're strapped for cash, this is a great golf putter type to go for!